 Assets are encumbered as part of the Society's funding arrangements.
-The main activities relate to loans encumbered with the Bank of England to support the £10m TFS and £11.5m TFSME drawings at 31 December 2020.
-Excess collateral can be utilised to draw further TFSME funding of up to a further estimated £21m by the end of October 2021 and supports application at auction of ILTR funding should the Society require additional liquidity.
-The Society also holds £49m of loans as collateral in a pre-positioned pool with the Bank of England at 31 December 2020, these are considered unencumbered assets.
-At 31 December 2020 the Society had provided £780k cash collateral, as per the Society's Credit Support Annexes (CSAs) for its derivative instruments, mitigating net mark to market credit exposure.
-These are subject to a minimum threshold of £250k.Other Assets items, which are incapable of being encumbered, include intangible assets, deferred tax asset, property, plant and equipment, derivative assets and sundry debtors.
+The main activities relate to loans encumbered with the Bank of England to support the £58.5m TFSME drawings at 31 December 2021.
+Excess collateral can be utilised to draw ILTR funding should the Society require additional liquidity.
+At 31 December 2021 the Society had provided £270k cash collateral, as per the Society's Credit Support Annexes (CSAs) for its derivative instruments, mitigating net mark to market credit exposure.
+These are subject to a minimum threshold of £250k.
+Other Assets items, which are incapable of being encumbered, include intangible assets, deferred tax asset, property, plant and equipment, derivative assets and sundry debtors.